webmiddle/webmiddle/packages/webmiddle-server/README.md

 In case of error, the response will have status `500` (for GET and POST requests) and the error string as the body.

 In case of success, the response body will always be a JSON object representing a resource.
-If the evaluated output isn't a resource already, then such output will be wrapped in a resource having the `x-webmiddle-any` contentType.
+If the evaluated output isn't already a resource, then such output will be wrapped into a resource having the `x-webmiddle-any` contentType.